If you fancy yourself as a fantasy football guru, you’ll absolutely love Football INDEX.

-Your second option is ‘INSTANT SELL’.
+The second option is ‘INSTANT SELL’.
 This allows you to sell your shares instantly at a reduced price.
-You should go for this option if you don’t feel there’s a great demand for your player.
-It saves you waiting around for a sale and means your cash is available straight away to reinvest elsewhere.
+I would only recommend using this option if you need a quick sale to free up cash to trade elsewhere.

 How to make a profit on Football INDEX

 There are three ways to make a profit on the INDEX.